Blunk-electronic/EAGLE_Linux_Installer/README.md

 # EAGLE_Linux_Installer
-A script that does a proper installation on Linux (verified on OpenSuse Tumbleweed)
+A guide on how to install Eagle on Linux (verified on OpenSuse Tumbleweed)

 ## The problem
 There is still no proper installer provided by Autodesk for version 9.x as we knew it from earlier versions.